JFLarvoire/SysToolsLib/C/README.md

     - Make sure both "Common Tools for Visual C++ 2015" and "Windows 8.1 SDK and Universal CRT SDK" are selected.
     ...

-2. Download the SysToolsLib C folders listed above into a %WORKDIR% directory.
+2. Download the whole SysToolsLib C folder contents into a %WORKDIR% directory.

 3. Rebuild everything